-Before you start, here’s a bit more on our philosophy and goals so you can understand a bit more about why we’re on this mission:
+Here’s a bit more on our philosophy and goals so you can understand a bit more about why we’re on this mission.

-Ideally, all your questions about pumping would be answered by some level of scientific research.
-Unfortunately, we know that this is area of knowledge is deeply underfunded, and also that research takes time to catch up with what happens in practice.
-On top that, some things that can help you, don’t really lend themselves that well to research anyway.
-So, to make sure we’re not spouting nonsense, we:
+Ideally, we’d be able to answer every question there ever was by drawing on some scientific research.
+Unfortunately, breastfeeding and especially breast pumping is an area of knowledge that is deeply underfunded.
+Also, scientific research can be slow compared with what happens in practice.
+On top of that, some things that can help you (like hacks and tips) don’t really lend themselves that well to research anyway.

-Please know that we offer all this information up in genuine spirit of contribution, help and curiosity, so if you spot a mistake, please be kind and measured.
-If there’s information to suggest it, we’ll change our minds and amend it.
-Yay for building shared knowledge!
+Please know that we offer all this information up in a genuine spirit of contribution, help and curiosity, so if you spot a mistake, please be kind.
+If there’s evidence to support it, we’ll amend it.

 What we’re not